Closed-Form Generators for Perturbative Transformations in Static and Periodically Driven Quantum Systems: Summary

 \section{Summary}

-In summary this article introduces a novel, systematic approach to the SWT, a perturbation theory extensively used in quantum mechanics to simplify the study of Hamiltonians by decoupling low and high-energy subspaces.
-This new methodology offers a general solution for constructing effective Hamiltonians without the need for heuristic assumptions or the truncation of Hilbert spaces, making it applicable to both finite, infinite-dimensional systems and their combinations.
-The framework is also extended to accommodate time-dependent systems, for which we derived a solution for time-periodic perturbations.
+In summary this article introduces a novel, systematic approach to constructing the generator of arbitrary perturbative unitary transformations.
+With this new methodology we offer a general closed-form solution for constructing effective Hamiltonians without the need for heuristic assumptions or the truncation of Hilbert spaces, making it applicable to both finite, infinite-dimensional systems and their combinations.
+Extending the framework to accommodate time-dependent systems, we provide a closed-form solution for time-periodic perturbations (with extension to Sambe space in Appendix~\ref{appendix: sambe space}).

-To exemplify the utility of the approach, we have applied it here to the case of a TLS coupled via a time-periodic term to an anharmonic resonator.
-We have extracted the N-dependent dispersive shift, demonstrating the power of the treatment to get analytical insight.
+To exemplify the advantages of our framework with respect to existing conventional perturbative constructions, we analyze the dispersive regime of Rabi-like models.
+In Sec.~\ref{sec: example 1 system}, we study a time independent quantum Rabi model with an anharmonic oscillator.
+The presented method allows to fully include the anharmonicity within the unperturbed Hamiltonian, so that its full occupation-number dependence enters the transformation.
+This results in a more accurate effective dispersive interaction, as demonstrated by our spectral analysis and the corresponding dispersive shifts.
+In Sec.~\ref{sec: time dependent example}, we turn the coupling strength of the quantum Rabi model time periodic and use the close-form solution to derive an effective dispersive Hamiltonian valid for arbitrary driving-frequency.
+This method is superior to the usual adiabatic or high-frequency treatments, as demonstrated by the accuracy of the computed Floquet dispersive shift.

-We hope that this method, combining previously established techniques found in the literature, will prove to be a highly versatile and effective tool for the study of otherwise complicated quantum mechanical systems.
-Additionally, exploiting the modular nature of the presented solutions, we implemented these results in a systematic software library~\cite{SymPT}.
-We hope that this tool, along with existing libraries~\cite{pymablock}, will serve researchers from different fields by providing a reliable, extensible platform for both analytical derivations and numerical explorations.
+The presented method to obtain closed-form generators for perturbative unitary transformations has proven to be a versatile and effective tool for the study of otherwise complicated static and periodically-driven quantum mechanical systems.
+Exploiting the modular nature of the presented solutions, we have implemented these results in a systematic software library~\cite{SymPT}.
+This tool, along with existing libraries~\cite{pymablock}, will serve researchers from different fields by providing a reliable, extensible platform for both analytical derivations and numerical explorations.